A Brief Context of Contemporary High Art Horticulture

 It is said that nothing remains the same except for change, and that is so true for the way we garden, the abundance of available information and even the purpose of a garden.

-Choosing Plants with Design In Mind
+Choosing Plants with Design in Mind

 Janet Draper, Horticulturist in the Mary Livingston Ripley Garden, highlights her favorite plants for creating a garden with year-round interest.